exonum/exonum-doc/src/get-started/first-java-service.md

   keygen
 ```

-Now, try to add your own vehicles to the blockchain:
+Now, try to submit transactions adding your own vehicles to the blockchain:

 ```shell
 java -jar car-registry-client/target/car-registry-client-1.0.0-SNAPSHOT.jar \
   add-vehicle -a -n=test-car-registry "My car" "VW" "Polo" "$USER"
 ```

+`-a` option requests the client to _await_ the transaction commitment, so that
+we can see its execution result; `-n` specifies the service instance _name_
+that we assigned on its start.

 Check they are in the registry: